 One of my trips took me to Australia and I met my husband.
 Family life and commitments meant my wanderlust had to be curbed.
 Four years ago I found myself single again with my children almost all grown up – Sasha was about to finish school and head to university – the a little voice that lurked deep in the back of my head started saying that now was the time I could start thinking about make my dream of travelling and living abroad come true.

-The only problem is that I would need money to live overseas for any length of time or I would need some kind of income stream.
+The only problem was that I would need money to live overseas for any length of time or I would need some kind of income stream.
 This presented a dilemma as it reduced where I could go with my current skills to just English speaking countries.
 I pondered how I could possible work in countries where my knowledge of the local language was not exactly top quality or in many cases non-existent.

 I was always good at this subject at school and for many years have been editing and writing for others so why not develop my English further by learning to teach?

 Luckily I found English classes a very refreshing break from my day-to-day work because the students were all so keen and eager to learn.
 They looked to their future with the view that learning English was a way to secure their future life.

 Through my training I met an amazing array of individuals, all with incredible stories to tell, of their journey to settle in Australia.
 I also met teachers with interesting stories of where they had been and the things they had experienced.

 One of the positives of being a TESOL teacher is that none of the students know my history.
 I am just their English teacher.
 They know nothing about my awards, my breast cancer journey or my business successes.
 There are no expectations other than for me to help them learn English.